yucheols/ENMs_In_R/tutorials/tutorial_2.md

-First, we will import a polygon file for the Korean Peninsula to process our environmental layers
+To get our models, we first need to cut the global-scale layers into the modeling extent we need.
+So we will import a polygon file for the Korean Peninsula to process our environmental layers.
 ```r
 poly <- sf::st_read('poly/kor_mer.shp')
 ```

-Now we will import, crop, and mask our layers
+Now we will import, crop, and mask our layers.
 ```r
 # climate
 clim <- raster::stack(list.files(path = 'climate', pattern = '.tif$', full.names = T))  # import